pksingh/bc/README.md

 # Blockchain

 This is going to have different Blockchain concepts.

 - PoW [X] Proof of Work
+- PoW [ ] Proof of Stake

 ## PoW /*Proof of Work*/